 On the index page, links to completed pages are shown in blue.
-As time permits, those stamps listed in black will be analyzed and new pages made.
-When the new page is completed, the listing will become a blue link.
 This study is in color, While comparisons in color are always better, the monograph by Milton T. Montgomery, A Guide to the Cherry Blossom Series, is relied on heavily in developing the sections titled “Differences Between Genuine and Forged” for all the Cherry Blossom stamps.

 Two other ISJP monographs also help with identification of the forgeries: Forgeries & Imitations of the Dragon Stamps of Japan, and The Koban Forgeries of Japan.
 Full citations are found in the bibliography on this site.